PSP, Luzerne County DA announce new effort to identify baby found in landfill in 1980

-HANOVER TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — Pennsylvania State Police (PSP) Troop P Criminal Investigation Unit and Luzerne County District Attorney Sam Sanguedolce have announced a partnership with Othram Inc., for access to their DNA testing to investigate a 42-year-old cold case.
+HANOVER TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — Pennsylvania State Police (PSP) Troop P Criminal Investigation Unit and Luzerne County District Attorney Sam Sanguedolce have announced a partnership with Othram Inc., for access to their DNA testing to investigate a cold case murder 42 years in the making and investigators are asking the public to help solve it.

-Details about this new collaboration were released Wednesday, at 2:00 p.m. at a press conference held at PSP Troop P Headquarters.
+State Troopers say this is all about getting justice for a newborn baby who they say was simply thrown into the trash, left to die, in a dump.
+They believe that someone is out there that can help solve this murder mystery.

-State police say they continue to investigate the 1980 cold case involving the murder of a baby boy John Doe who was found on August 6, 1980, at the Westside Landfill in Larksville Borough.
+State police say they continue to investigate the 1980 cold case murder of a baby boy John Doe who was found on August 6, 1980, at the Westside Landfill in Larksville Borough.
+State Police are hopeful advancements in DNA technology can help solve the case.

 “With the advancements in technology over the years, the Pennsylvania State Police continue to look for new ways to support older cases,” said Major Jeremy Richard, PSP Acting Deputy Commissioner of Operations.
 “We are hopeful that technological advancements combined with public support will generate leads and a conclusion for this case.”